-As soon as your child starts to read the Read Write Inc. PhonicsStorybooks, he or she will bring home a black and white Storybook.
+Your child will continue to bring home a Read Write Inc. Phonics black and white Storybook.
 This is a copy of the colour version he or she will have read at school.

 Your child will have read this story three times with their reading teacher, so should be able to read the story confidently.